bxcodec/github-readme-medium-recent-article/README.md

 ## Getting Started
 #### Usage

-Put this link in an html syntax on your on your Readme
+Import this link in Readme as image source.

 **Format:**
 ```bash